-Yes, refinancing student loans can save you money.
-“Can” being the operative word.
+While some borrowers refinance their loans just to simplify their monthly repayment, remove a parent from their existing loans, combine their loans with a spouse, and/or change their loan servicer, refinancing student loans can also save you money.
 Several factors can make refinancing great for some folks and not the best solution for others.
-Refinancing student loans can accomplish different goals for different people and in some cases more than one goal can be achieved depending on the individual circumstances.
+Refinancing student loans can accomplish different goals for different people and in some cases, more than one goal can be achieved depending on the individual circumstances.
 We have outlined three common goals our customers have conveyed.

 #1 Goal – SAVE MONEY $$$